 The 1U passive/3U+ active combination solution in the active fan configuration is primarily designed to be used in a pedestal chassis where sufficient air inlet space is present and strong side directional airflow is not an issue.
 The 1U passive/3U+ active combination solution with the fan removed and the 2U passive thermal solution require the use of chassis ducting and are targeted for use in rack mount or pedestal servers.
 The retention solution used for these products is called the Common Enabling Kit, or CEK.
-The CEK base is compatible with both thermal solutions and uses the same hole locations as the Dual-Core Intel® Xeon® processor 5100 series.
+The CEK base is compatible with both thermal solutions and uses the same hole locations as the Intel® Xeon® processor with 800 MHz system bus.

 The 1U passive/3U+ active combination solution will utilize a removable fan capable of 4-pin pulse width modulated (PWM) control.
 Use of a 4-pin PWM controlled active thermal solution helps customers meet acoustic targets in pedestal platforms through the motherboards's ability to directly control the RPM of the processor heat sink fan.
-See Section 8.3 for more details on fan speed control, and see Section 6.4 for more on the PWM and PECI interface along with Digital Thermal Sensors (DTS).
+See Section 8.3 for more details on fan speed control, and see Section 6.3 for more on the PWM and PECI interface along with Digital Thermal Sensors (DTS).
 Figure 8-1 through Figure 8-3 are representations of the two heat sink solutions.

 Figure 8-1.
-Boxed Quad-Core Intel® Xeon® Processor 5300 Series 1U Passive/3U+ Active Combination Heat Sink (With Removable Fan)
+Boxed Dual-Core Intel® Xeon® Processor 5200 Series 1U Passive/3U+ Active Combination Heat Sink (With Removable Fan)

 Figure 8-2.
-Boxed Quad-Core Intel® Xeon® Processor 5300 Series 2U Passive Heat Sink
+Boxed Dual-Core Intel® Xeon® Processor 5200 Series 2U Passive Heat Sink

 Figure 8-3.
-2U Passive Quad-Core Intel® Xeon® Processor 5300 Series Processor Thermal Solution (Exploded View)
+2U Passive Dual-Core Intel® Xeon® Processor 5200 Series Thermal Solution (Exploded View)

-- The heat sinks and fan assemblies represented in Figure 8-1, Figure 8-2, and Figure 8-3 are for reference only, and may not represent the final boxed processor heat sinks.
+- The heat sinks represented in these images are for reference only, and may not represent the final boxed processor heat sinks. - 2.
 The screws, springs, and standoffs will be captive to the heat sink.
-This image shows all of the components - in an exploded view. - It is intended that the CEK spring will ship with the base board and be pre-attached prior to shipping.
+This image shows all of the components in an exploded view. - It is intended that the CEK spring will ship with the base board and be pre-attached prior to shipping.